TySamurai97/markdown-cv/index.md

 __MORGAN STANLEY__
 `10 June 2019`
 <br>
-` – present`
+`– present`
-<br> Developed and enhanced VOLCKER a financial data processing and reporting
-project required by the compliance department.
+Developed and enhanced VOLCKER a financial data processing and reporting project required by the compliance department.
 <br> worked on in-house ETL tool to create and maintain the workflows concerning
 the processing and reporting needs of one of the financial data warehouse